 - CRAM reference framework is all wetlands in California in the same class. - For each wetland type, all scores can be compiled across regions and over time. - Spatial and temporal differences can be quantified.

 Reference Concepts

-- A reference site network is used for training purposes and to calibrate the metrics and indicators of condition. - Can be used for tracking annual variability - Reference network continually expanding
+- A reference site network is used for tracking annual variability, for training purposes, and to calibrate the metrics and indicators of condition. - Reference network continually expanding

 Development of CRAM